Investing in global agricultural innovation

 - harnessing innovative finance to leverage and deliver research through new investment and funding models

-- participate at the highest levels of governance of the CGIAR system, through active membership and leadership on the CGIAR System Council, the Strategic Impact Monitoring and Evaluation Standing Committee, Investment Advisory Groups and Initiative Design Teams
+- participate at the highest levels of governance of the CGIAR system, through membership and leadership on the CGIAR System Council, the Strategic Impact Monitoring and Evaluation Standing Committee and numerous other advisory groups

 - continue our collaboration with other donors to CGIAR through participation in multi-funder activities that align with ACIAR strategy and Australian interests

-- lead coordinated Australian engagement with CGIAR, including consultation with the Department of Foreign Affairs and Trade (DFAT) and other Australian organisations, primarily through the CGIAR Australian Leadership Group, established by ACIAR in 2015
+- coordinate Australian engagement with CGIAR, including consultation with the Department of Foreign Affairs and Trade (DFAT) and other Australian organisations, primarily through the CGIAR Australian Leadership Group, established by ACIAR in 2015

-- involve ACIAR Research Program Managers in the technical oversight of CGIAR Research Programs and in strengthening our partnership with the CGIAR to achieve Strategic Change 6 of ACIAR 10-Year Strategy 2018–2027.
+- engage ACIAR Research Program Managers in the technical oversight of CGIAR Research Programs and in strengthening our partnership with the CGIAR to achieve Strategic Change 6 of ACIAR 10-Year Strategy 2018–2027.

 Impressive return on investment